Biomolecular Chemistry

 • Understanding a complex situation

-• Ability to integrate into a research organization: participation in projects, communication with specialists or non-specialists
+• Ability to integrate into a research organization: participation in projects, communication with specialists and non-specialists

-• Ability to draw on resources from several disciplinary fields
+• Ability to draw on resources from multiple disciplines

 • Knowledge and understanding of a scientific field

-• Ability to work in an international environment
+• Ability to work in an international setting

 • Working independently: setting priorities, managing your time

-• Conducting a study: posing a question; constructing and developing an argument; interpreting the results; drafting a summary
+• Conducting a study: identifying a research question; constructing and developing an argument; interpreting the results; writing a summary

-• Conducting an information search: specifying the purpose of the search, identifying access methods, analyzing relevance, explaining and communicating
+• Conducting a search for information: define the purpose of the search, identify access methods, assess relevance, explain and share

-• Working as a team: integrating, positioning yourself, collaborating
+• Working as a team: fitting in, finding your place, collaborating

-• Communicate: write clearly, prepare appropriate communication materials, speak in front of a group, and comment on materials
+• Communicate: write clearly, prepare appropriate communication materials, speak in front of a group, and provide feedback on materials

 Organization

-Each teaching unit (TU) is subject to graded assessments.
-Depending on the TU, these take the form of continuous assessments (practical work and internships), written final exams, reports, and/or oral presentations.
-These TU compensated for each other, and an average of 10/20 or higher for all courses in the semester is required to pass the semester.
-Semesters cannot be compensated for each other.
+Each course unit (TU) is subject to graded assessments.
+Depending on the TU, these assessments take the form of ongoing evaluations (practical work and internships), final written exams, reports, and/or oral presentations.
+Grades for these TU averaged across them; an average of 10/20 or higher for all courses in the semester is required to pass the semester.
+Grades from different semesters cannot be averaged.

 Internships, supervised projects